Q. How often do you hold your auctions?

 Q. What type of formats do you use for your auction programs?

 Ans.
-Depending on the property being sold and the needs of the Sellers, we have been involved in selling real estate in Live, open-outcry auctions, Sealed Bid sales, On-line internet auctions and hybrids which may combine portions of each.
+Depending on the property being sold and the needs of the Sellers, we have been involved in selling real estate in Live, open-outcry auctions, Sealed Bid sales, on-line only internet auctions and hybrids which may combine portions of each.
 Depending on the property being offered a portion of the property may be sold in Sealed Bid formats, followed up by a Live open-outcry Auction.
 If we find the potential buyers are scattered over a large geographic area, we may hold the live auction with a direct internet feed that allows bidders from anywhere in the world to be part of the auction event.
 We can also set up phone bidders and simulcast events, where auctions can take place in multiple locations simultaneously.
-Again, the type of forum and method of offering is conditioned on how to create the most competition for the property, resulting in the best results for the seller.
+Over the last few years, on-line only auctions have become more prevalent, where we have found the bidding competition to be as active as a live auction event.
+What of the strengths of an on-line auction is that bidders can bid and be located in any location throughout the country and the world Again, the type of forum and method of offering is conditioned on how to create the most competition for the property, resulting in the best results for the seller.

 Q. What are the costs to be part of an auction?

 Ans.
 Generally there are two basic costs for a seller to auction their property(ies), advertising/marketing expenses and sales commission.
-Marketing expenses are an up front cost for the seller, paid prior to commencement of the auction marketing campaign to pay for the extensive and aggressive advertising and marketing campaign that is intensively conducted over a 4-6 week time period.
-This marketing fee is used to pay for advertising, public relations, brochures, the auction venue and other associated expenses and is presented to the seller for their approval.
+Marketing expenses are a cost for the seller and can be paid either prior to commencement of the auction or at closing.
+The purpose of the marketing fee is to pay for the extensive and aggressive advertising and marketing campaign that is intensively conducted over a 4-6 week time period.
+This marketing fee is used to pay for advertising, public relations, brochures, the auction venue and other associated expenses and a detailed budget is presented to the seller for their approval.
 The amount of the marketing fee is contingent on a number of factors among which include: timing, forum, property value, and type of media required to reach potential buyers.
 On a general basis the marketing expense will run between 50 and 150 basis points of the value of the property to be sold.
 After we have had an opportunity to review the property or portfolio being auctioned, we will prepare a special report that will make specific recommendations for the marketing of the property and provide a detailed budget of the proposed marketing budget.

 Upon successful sale and closing of a property a commission is paid based on a percentage of the sales price, the percentage rate of which is a negotiated fee (See Buyer's Premium below).
 In essence the overall transaction costs to the seller for using the auction format will be comparable or even less than a traditional brokerage transaction.